ccokwu/Lab10/README.md

 img id = "image"
     id = "stage"

-// Link in Bootstrap to HTML, which includes jQuery

-// Create 24 boxes in HTML

-// Style 24 boxes in CSS

-+ red class to designate taken
-+ blue class to designate available
-+ yellow to designate current selection

 // Use jQuery hover state
 + when hovering over a red seat, display a message saying the seat is taken
 + when hovering over a blue seat, turn the seat yellow (toggle?)
 + when clicking the yellow seat to select, make the form appear

-// build the user input form in HTML
-+ name input field
-+ credit card input field
-+ prepopulate the seat assignment in the form
-+ submit button that triggers a function -- this function will create an object that represents the user

 // in jQuery, write a function to create a user object from the form input